Qacha's Nek District

 Qacha's Nek is a district of Lesotho.
-Qacha's Nek is the capital or camptown, and only town in the district.
+Qacha's Nek is the capital or camptown, and the only town in the district.
 In the south, Qacha's Nek borders on the Eastern Cape Province of South Africa, and it has a short border with KwaZulu-Natal Province in the far east.
 Domestically, it borders on Quthing District in southwest, Mohale's Hoek District in west and Thaba-Tseka District in the northern direction.